vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_4/textures.md

 With those 2 functions, we can set up some default textures.
 We will create a default-white, default-black, default-grey, and a checkerboard texture.
 This way we have some textures we can use when something fails to load.

-Lets add those 3 images into the VulkanEngine class, and a couple samplers too that we can use with those images and others.
+Lets add those test images into the VulkanEngine class, and a couple samplers too that we can use with those images and others.

 ```cpp
 	AllocatedImage _whiteImage;